dylburger/noaa-ghcn-weather-data/README.md

 * Ingest the data into a PostgreSQL database using Pandas
 * Denormalize the data in PostgreSQL, preparing the data for analysis in Superset

 Much of the processing and analysis of the data could be done with a single tool, e.g. Pandas.
-Here, the goal is to highlight diverse tools data scientists can use to manipulate and analyze this dataset.
+The goal here is to highlight the diversity of tools data scientists can use to manipulate and analyze this dataset.

 ## Audience